-Coal gasification is an upcoming clean coal technology whereby the carbon materials in the coal are removed before the combustion process takes place.
-The gasification process is proven and is operational in several commercial and demonstrational plants worldwide.
-In the case of our customer Synthesis Energy Systems, there was a need to handle waste material from the gasification process while keeping the customer’s process pressure up.
-Macawber achieved this requirement with two x 8/8-4/8 Denseveyor Pressure Letdown systems for removal of the waste material originating from coal gasifier baghouses and electro-static precipitators.
+Coal gasification is an upcoming clean coal technology, where the carbon materials in the coal are removed before the combustion process takes place.
+The gasification process is proven and is operational in several commercial plants worldwide.
+In the case of a customer, Synthesis Energy Systems, there was a need to handle waste material from the gasification process, while keeping the customer’s process pressure up.
+Macawber achieved this requirement with 2 x 8/8-4/8 Denseveyor Pressure Letdown systems for removal of the waste material originating from coal gasifier baghouses and electro-static precipitators.
 The systems were designed to operate at baghouse and ESP pressure for filling and then lock down to atmospheric pressure for conveying the waste material away to storage while maintaining process upstream pressure.

-Problem: Large brewery wishes to recycle waste grain and malt from the brew process for the production of electric power.
+A large brewery wanted to recycle waste grain and malt from the brew process for the production of electric power.
 Handling the biomass ash cleanly and economically was required.

-Power Gen PLC of Retford, England rely on Macawber engineering at their Cottam Power Station (4×500 MW) to replace an existing fly ash handling system.
-The Macawber AshVeyor System was installed on unit #2 to continuously convey pulverized fuel ash (P.F.A.) over a distance of 560 feet.
+Power Gen PLC of Retford, England relied on Macawber engineering at their Cottam Power Station (4x500 MW) to replace an existing fly ash handling system.
+The Macawber Ashveyor System was installed on unit #2 to continuously convey pulverized fuel ash (P.F.A.) over a distance of 560 feet.

-The London Waste EcoPark is a 17ha site with a number of Centres used to reduce the amount of waste sent to landfill.
-The Eneergy Centre uses combustion to generate electricity from 500,000 tonnes of trade and domestic refuse per year on a continuous 24-hour operation.
+The London Waste EcoPark is a 17ha site with a number of facilities used to reduce the amount of waste sent to a landfill.
+The power plant uses combustion to generate electricity from 500,000 tons of commercial and residential waste refuse per year on a continuous 24-hour operation.

-London Waste purchased a total of twenty MultiAshflo conveying systems (four per ESP) with each system collecting the precipitator ash from purpose built hoppers and conveying it to the existing Flue Gas Ash storage silos.
-All of the MultiAshflo conveying systems are Teflon coated for addressing the corrosive and cohesive nature of the precipitator ash caused by the absorption of moisture during the combustion process.
+London Waste purchased a total of 20 pneumatic conveying systems (four per ESP), with each system collecting the precipitator ash from custom hoppers and conveying it to the existing flue gas ash storage silos.
+All of the pneumatic conveying systems are Teflon coated for addressing the corrosive and cohesive nature of the precipitator ash caused by the absorption of moisture during the combustion process.